tensorflow/models/inception/README.md

 2016-02-17 14:30:17.287989: Finished writing all 1281167 images in data set.
 ```

-When the script finishes you will find 1024 and 128 training and validation
+When the script finishes, you will find 1024 training files and 128 validation
 files in the `DATA_DIR`.
-The files will match the patterns `train-????-of-1024`
+The files will match the patterns
-and `validation-?????-of-00128`, respectively.
+`train-?????-of-01024` and `validation-?????-of-00128`, respectively.

 [Congratulations!](https://www.youtube.com/watch?v=9bZkp7q19f0) You are now
 ready to train or evaluate with the ImageNet data set.